Blue food: Nutrition

 Blue foods are valued for their nutritional richness, providing essential proteins, vitamins, micronutrients and fatty acids vital for human health.

 They play a crucial role in addressing dietary deficiencies prevalent in regions with limited access to diverse food sources: In many African and South American countries, a higher consumption of blue foods is suggested as compensation for the lack of vitamin B12 and omega-3.
-In many countries of the global North, the rates of cardiovascular disease, which are associated with a high consumption of red meat, among other things, are considered to be reduced by switching to an alternative, moderate but regular consumption of seafood.
+In many countries of the global North, the rates of cardiovascular disease, which are associated with high consumption of red meat, among other things, are considered to be reduced by switching to an alternative, moderate but regular consumption of seafood.

 Environment

 From an environmental perspective, blue foods often have a smaller ecological footprint compared to terrestrial protein sources.
 For example, the pelagic fishing of herring or anchovies, or the cultivation of carp, have a significantly lower carbon or climate footprint than the farming of chickens, the most environmentally friendly of all terrestrial animal foods.
 There are examples of how the aquacultures of algae or mussels even improve the water quality of their location.
 Additionally, blue foods often have a low to zero consumption of livestock feed and agrochemicals; wild caught fish and seafood do also consume zero freshwater and land.

 In other areas, the environmental impact of blue food can also be high if fisheries and aquaculture operations do not follow rigid sustainability criteria.
 A third of the world's fish stocks are considered to be overfished, and unsustainable fisheries and aquaculture have a negative impact on the ecosystem and pose a threat to marine biodiversity.
 Examples of this include the destruction of fauna and flora on the seabed by bottom trawlers fishing in sensitive marine areas, the deforestation of mangrove forests for fish farms and the transfer of diseases and pharmaceutical residues into wild waters by unsustainable aquaculture operations.

 Greenhouse gas emissions can also be higher with some farming or fishing methods than with others.

-In light of these risks, the United Nations considers ending overfishing and making global fisheries and aquaculture more sustainable to be one of the core tasks of the Blue Transformation Strategy - and an essential prerequisite for the long-term preservation of blue food and healthy ecosystems.
-Stronger intergovernmental regulation and control mechanisms for fishing and aquaculture, as well as voluntary certification programmes and environmental labels, such as that of the Marine Stewardship Council, offer solutions here.